patlegris/webofpat/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 5.4.5 =
+ * Bug Fix: Fixed SQL query for Database Backups when "Backup Full Database" is enabled.

 = 5.4.4 =
  * Bug Fix: Fixed bug that could cause some sites to lose settings when upgrading.